 - Personal – External cause ( “I can minimise my chance of getting sick if I adopt good hygiene measures”)

-ASK YES how we can help your workforce to develop learned optimism and resilience.
+If you have noticed an increase in learned helplessness at work ASK YES how we can help your workforce to develop learned optimism and resilience.
+We offer employee wellbeing consulting as well as wellbeing and resilience training and would love to help.